 Of course, reaching the status of shining star on Google takes more than a fast and responsive website design, properly written title tags, descriptions, and long-form content.
-But it’s just what the doctor ordered when you decide to focus on the basics first and then consider more advanced strategies to gain exposure.
+But it’s just what the doctor ordered when you decide to focus on the basics first and then consider more advanced strategies and tactics to gain exposure.

 Laying the foundation of a quality website experience is never a waste.
 Performed on themselves, and as another way to build SEO know-how, Ladder actually shared what they learned from SEO audit.
 A perfect walkthrough you can use for your own site, filled with step-by-step guidance and additional tools to place your website front and center.